Cheap WiFi Router: Best Budget Options for Your Home

 Band and Channel Selection: Fine-Tuning for Speed

 If your cheap WiFi router is dual-band, leverage both frequencies.
-Use the faster 5 GHz band for devices closer to the router that need high speeds (streaming, gaming).
-For devices further away or those that don’t demand much bandwidth, the 2.4 GHz band is often more reliable due to its greater range.
+Use the faster 5 GHz band for devices closer to the router that require high speeds (streaming, gaming).
+For devices further away or those that do not demand much bandwidth, the 2.4 GHz band is often more reliable due to its greater range.
 You can also manually switch Wi-Fi channels in your router settings.
 Tools are available to scan for the least congested channels in your area, particularly on the 2.4 GHz band (channels 1, 6, and 11 are generally non-overlapping).

 QoS Settings: Prioritize What Matters Most

 Quality of Service (QoS) settings, if available on your cheap WiFi router, allow you to prioritize certain types of traffic or specific devices.
 For example, you can set streaming or gaming traffic to have higher priority, ensuring a smoother experience for those activities even when other devices are consuming bandwidth.
-This can be a game-changer for budget routers handling diverse network demands.
+This can be a significant advantage for budget routers handling diverse network demands.

 Antenna Alignment: A Simple Tweak for Better Signal